waynegramlich/bom_manager/README.md

   and sells.
 Each manufacturer has a name (e.g. Intel, Texas Instruments, etc.) and a unique part name for each purchasable part.

-* Vendor Part: Frequently there are vendors, typically called distributors, that purchase parts directly from manufacturers, store the parts and resell them to customers.
+* Vendor Part: Frequently there are vendors (typically called distributors) that purchase parts directly from manufacturers, store the parts, and resell them to customers.
 Sometimes a manufacturer only sells directly to the customer, in which case the Manufacturer part and the Vendor part are the same.
 Each Vendor typically has their own part name that is different from the manufacturer